Log-s/Raspberry-Pi-based-portable-port-scanner/README.md

 -
 I don't think to have a real use of this, since I am not performing *on-site pentesting*, but it still felt like a good idea.
 I wanted to work on a project hardware related (like using a Raspberry), InfoSec related and with some programming (not only uploading a script on the micro-computer).
 This seems to check every condition so far.
 Let's see where it get's me ;-)

+**DISCLAIMER :** The number of targets might change from a scan to another on the same network.
+It's a nmap related issue.
+Some hosts are not always detected by the preliminary scan, that lists the available hosts.

 Features